carj/pyPreservica/docs/index.rst

 Example
 ------------

-Create the entity API client object and request an Asset (Information Object) by its unique identifier
+Using the python console, create the entity API client object and request an Asset (Information Object) by its unique identifier and display some of its attributes

 .. code-block:: python